Molecular $P_{\psi}$ pentaquarks from light-meson exchange saturation

 where $V^O$ and $V^D$ refer to the octet and decuplet potential.
 In terms of the saturated contact-range couplings, and ignoring in a first approximation the difference among the vector meson masses ($m_{\rho}$, $m_{\omega}$, $m_{K^*}$, $m_{\phi}$), we have

-where the subindices $1$ and $2$ refer to the charmed antimeson and charmed sextet baryon, respectively.
-That is, the octet and decuplet potentials correspond to taking the G-parity and isospin factors $[ \zeta + \hat{T}_{12}] = -1$ and $2$.
+where the subindices $1$ and $2$ indicate the charmed antimeson and charmed sextet baryon, respectively.
+That is, the octet and decuplet potentials correspond to taking the G-parity and isospin factors $[ \zeta + T_{12}] = -1$ and $2$ in Eqs.~(\ref{eq:V_S}), (\ref{eq:V_V}) and (\ref{eq:coupling-sat}), to which we refer for further details.
 Besides this, when the exchanged vector meson is not the $\rho$ or the $\omega$, we have to correct the previous expressions to take into account the heavier $K^*$ and $\phi$ masses.
 To provide a concrete example, we might consider the non-diagonal components of the coupled channel potentials of Eqs.~(\ref{eq:V-CC-1}) and (\ref{eq:V-CC-2}), which require the exchange of a $K^*$ meson, leading to

 where we remind that $m_V = (m_{\rho} + m_{\omega})/2$.